 You will explore new ideas and grow as a designer through regular discussion and critique.
 Critique is an integral part of design education.
 These interactive reviews invite feedback and discussions of the issues and possibilities of each project.

 Whichever discipline you choose to study here in the college, studio courses will be the foundation of your curriculum.
 Each semester, 4-6 credit hours will be a required design studio course.
 Your time in the studio, however, won’t be limited to that class time.
 You’ll spend many hours each week working on various assignments and projects.

 Space + Technology

-You will have your own ergonomic desk and high-resolution monitor where you can work, and the studio spaces are open so that you can easily interact, collaborate and be inspired by those around you.
+Students have ergonomic desks and high-resolution monitors where you can work, and the studio spaces are open so that you can easily interact, collaborate and be inspired by those around you.
 You also have access to technology (plotters, printers, virtual workstations) in your studio all day, every day.
 All students can access the technology center in the A+A, and the Fab Lab has 20,000 square feet of amazing technology for you to use.

 You’ll have 24/7 access to the building and your workspace, perfect for whenever inspiration (or a deadline) strikes.

 One of the unique and rewarding aspects of studying at the College of Architecture and Design is an ethos that we refer to as Studio Culture.
 Your studio experience is a major influence on your time here and your life and professional career, so the studio culture is of immense importance to us.